-As of December 31, 2022, we had an aggregate of 7,267,032 shares of Common Stock outstanding.
-Except for 60,852 shares, all of those shares are freely tradable without restriction or registration under the Securities Act of 1933, as amended (the "Securities Act").
+As of December 31, 2023, we had an aggregate of 24,089,646 shares of Common Stock outstanding.
+Except for 192,015 shares, all of those shares are freely tradable without restriction or registration under the Securities Act of 1933, as amended (the "Securities Act").

 On January 21, 2021, we entered into Securities Purchase Agreements (the "January Purchase Agreement") with certain accredited investors (the "January Purchasers") to issue (a) an aggregate of 2,333,884 shares of our Common Stock and/or pre-funded warrants to purchase shares of our Common Stock at an exercise price of \$0.01 per share (the "January Pre-Funded Warrants"), (b) Series E warrants to purchase 2,333,908 shares of Common Stock, with an exercise price of \$8.51 per share (subject to adjustment), for a period of twelve months from the date of an effective registration statement (the "Series E Warrants") and (c) Series F warrants to purchase up to an aggregate of 2,333,908 shares of Common stock, with an exercise price of \$6.90 per share (subject to adjustment), for a period of five years from the date of issuance (the "Series F Warrants" and together with the Series E Warrants, the "January Warrants") at a combined purchase price of \$6.00 per share of Common Stock and January Warrants (the "January Offering").
-In connection with the January Purchase Agreement, we entered into a Registration Rights Agreement with the Purchasers (the "January Registration Rights Agreement, we filed a registration statement on Form S-1 to register the resale of the shares underlying the securities sold in the January Offering, which registration statement was declared effective by the SEC on April 29, 2021.
+In connection with the January Purchase Agreement, we entered into a Registration Rights Agreement with the Purchasers (the "January Registration Rights Agreement") on January 21, 2021.
+Under the terms of the January Registration Rights Agreement, we filed a registration statement on Form S-1 to register the resale of the shares underlying the securities sold in the January Offering, which registration statement was declared effective by the SEC on April 29, 2021.

 On June 14, 2021, we entered into Securities Purchase Agreements (the "June Purchase Agreement") with certain accredited investors (the "June Purchasers") to issue (a) an aggregate of 1,653,281 shares of the Company's Common Stock and/or prefunded warrants to purchase shares of Common Stock at an exercise price of \$0.01 per share (the "June Pre-Funded Warrants") and (b) Series G warrants to purchase up to an aggregate of 1,653,281 shares of Common stock, with an exercise price of \$8.51 per share (subject to adjustment), for a period of five years from the date of issuance (the "June Warrants") at a combined purchase price of \$7.547 per share of Common Stock and June Warrants (the "June Offering").
-In connection with the June Purchase Agreement, we entered into a Registration Rights Agreement with the June Purchasers (the "June Registration Rights Agreement, we filed a registration statement on Form S-1 to register the resale of the shares underlying the securities sold in the June Offering, which registration statement was declared effective by the SEC on July 6, 2021.
+In connection with the June Purchase Agreement, we entered into a Registration Rights Agreement with the June Purchasers (the "June Registration Rights Agreement") on June 14, 2021.
+Under the terms of the June Registration Rights Agreement, we filed a registration statement on Form S-1 to register the resale of the shares underlying the securities sold in the June Offering, which registration statement was declared effective by the SEC on July 6, 2021.